Viraj-Mathur/Deep-Fake-Detection-System/README.md

 # Deep Fake Image Detection System Using CNNs

 A robust deepfake detection system designed to distinguish between real and synthetic (deepfake) images using deep learning models.
-This project leverages a CNN-based architecture and a ResNet model to enhance detection accuracy and evaluate their performance in identifying deepfakes.
+This project uses a CNN-based architecture and a ResNet model to enhance detection accuracy and evaluate their performance in identifying deepfakes.
 By using a large, diverse dataset from Kaggle, this system aims to provide a reliable, scalable solution for identifying manipulated media in real-world applications.

 ## Table of Contents
 - [Deep Fake Image Detection System Using CNNs](#deep-fake-image-detection-system-using-cnns)